-A Critical Habitat Assessment (CHA) for the project was undertaken by The Biodiversity Consultants (TBC) and set out to:
+A Critical Habitat Assessment (CHA) for the project was undertaken by The Biodiversity Consultancy (TBC).
+A CHA is a framework for identifying whether the area is of global importance for biodiversity.
+It follows a set of criteria and thresholds developed by the IFC and EBRD.
+Specifically, this CHA set out to:

-- 1) Identify critical habitat qualifying biodiversity, Priority Biodiversity Features and Natural Habitat associated with the Project - 2) Outline the implications of the outcome of the assessment for the project and - 3) Identify and recommend next steps for project.
+- 1) Identify Critical Habitat-qualifying biodiversity, Priority Biodiversity Features and Natural Habitat associated with the Project (as defined by IFC Performance Standard 6, and EBRD Performance Requirement 6). - 2) Outline the implications of the outcome of the assessment for the project and - 3) Identify and recommend next steps for project in order for them to meet lender requirements.